shahamitr/crud-app/README.md

 <script src="scripts/common/map/google-maps-library.js" type="text/javascript"></script>
 ```

-4. Now its the time to inject the dependency to your app. see reference code below.
+4.Now its the time to inject the dependency to your app. see reference code below.

 ```js
 angular.module('myApp', ['googleMaps.module'])
 ```

-5. Library has exposed all the function which are required to start animation, stop animation, adjust animation upon geting real time lat/long.
+5.Library has exposed all the function which are required to start animation, stop animation, adjust animation upon geting real time lat/long.

     1) create and object of googleMaps.module and initialize map.
     2) then create marker on the map for place A and for place B.